jryd/Resume-Generator/README.md

 # Resume-Generator
 A simple free resume generator available at http://ineedaresu.me

 I'm currently in the middle of mid-term exam week here, so I haven't been able to update it much.
-This right here is like version 0.0.1.
-The code is a little sloppy and inefficient at the moment, but I'm working to clean it up!
-I'll probably rebuild it with knockout or something in the coming days!
+The code is still a little sloppy and inefficient at the moment, but I'm working to clean it up!

+**Play with it, figure out how it works, do whatever, but please don't redistribute it or put it online as your own thing.
+Thanks!**

 ###Features
 <ul>